Darnold-06/theredmountain/README.md

 # theredmountain

-David Arnold - Backend Devolper - coded the base of each page & CSS
+David Arnold - Backend Devolper - coded all pages & CSS

-Jack Mullins -  -
+Jack Mullins - Frontend Devolper - designed each page and provide all information, images, links, and videos